Carry the Banner

 Carry the Banner is the third EP by the Berkeley, California-based punk rock band Pinhead Gunpowder.
 Originally released on 10" vinyl in December 1994 through Too Many Records, the EP was reissued on CD by Lookout Records shortly after as the initial vinyl pressing sold out quickly.
-It was the group's first release to feature Jason White on guitar/vocals, replacing Sarah Kirsch, who left the band in 1994 due to differences with Billie Joe Armstrong after his main band Green Day signed to major label Reprise Records.
+It was the group's first release to feature Jason White on guitar/vocals, replacing Mike Kirsch, who left the band in 1994.
+Cometbus revealed this was due to person differences between the two and Kirsch's being busy with several other bands.

 The EP was reissued in February 2010 on 12" vinyl though Recess Records.
 However, upon the band's request, the label cancelled the reissue and most of the copies in stock were destroyed, as were the label's other Pinhead Gunpowder vinyl reissues.
 The few copies sold of the reissue now go for high prices online.
 In August 27, 2021 the album was reissued again in 12" vinyl by 1-2-3-4 Go!
 Records.